adharaengine/AdharaDB/readme.md

-This is currently a very basic implementation of a Graph DB in Python.
+This is an implementation of a Graph DB System in Python.
 It is very early and may change significantly.
 Check it out and file issues with your feedback!

 - Requires Python 3.4
-- Designed to be general purpose, but especially for use as the storage in the Adhara Entity Component System, a core part of the Adhara Engine, the game engine that will power the MMO game Adhara.
+- Designed to be general purpose.
+- Supports in memory or persisted graphs
+- Persist graphs to any storage backend supported by ZODB
 - Each Node or Edge is identified by a UUID
 - Nodes and Edges can have an unlimited number of Attributes
+- Supports directed or undirected edges
+- Optional weighted graphs (May merge to make all graphs weighted?)
 - Only Supports undirected graphs at this time

+What it is missing (for now!)
-- No fancy Graph Traversal algorithms (yet- contributions welcome, see below :)
+- No fancy Graph processing algorithms (yet- contributions welcome, see below :)
+- it has not been tested for performance or really big graphs, though the ZODB backend should provide decent support for it!
+- Documentation (This is what I am working on right now!)

 #Road Map#
-- Pluggable storage engines
+- Documentation
+- An ORM with constraint support for graph models
-- Implementations of basic graph algorithms
+- Implementations of basic graph algorithms (Perhaps I can port these from NetworkX?)
 - More, better unit tests

 #Contributing#